 The step-by-step developer guide shows you how to implement this solution.
 Oracle customers can follow these steps, use their existing Syniverse account credentials (API Keys), and set up an SMS notification service.
 For detailed steps, visit our tutorial in the Help Center.
-You can download the Oracle Functions code from GitHub.
+The Oracle Function code can be downloaded from GitHub.
 For more details about Syniverse API, see the quick start guide.

 This blog demonstrated the power of Oracle Notifications service and Oracle Functions to build integration with third-party cloud vendors.
 You can use the same reference architecture to build any third-party integrations to solve your specific use cases.